Spellbent; Lucy A. Snyder; Del Rey/Ballentine Books 2009

 Score: 9/10 Arjays—because everyone knows Arjays are the coolest thing ever!

 First of all, anyone who says fantasy art covers play no role in selling a book has never seen Spellbent.
-In December 2010 I attended Apex Day in Lexington, Kentucky, with the Horror Writers, and in choosing from the overwhelming number of titles on display, I happened to look over at Spellbent.
+In December 2010 I attended Apex Day in Lexington, Kentucky, with the Indiana Horror Writers, and in choosing from the overwhelming number of titles on display, I happened to look over at Spellbent.
 SOLD!

 Okay, confession time.
 I’m a sucker for Tanya Huff and Elizabeth Moon.
 They tend to write sci-fi series novels about tough military and/or mercenary gals with giant guns blasting giant holes in bug-eyed monsters while slapping their boyfriends around and barking orders.
 It’s a sort of sci-fi junk food that I’ve acquired a taste for, and I’m not saying they’re great literature, but they are a heck of a lot of fun.